ZNLP/BigTranslate/README.md

 ## Acknowledgement

-We thank all contributors for BigTranslate projects.
+We thank all contributors for BigTranslate project.

 This repo benefits from [LLaMA](https://github.com/facebookresearch/llama), [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 Thanks for their wonderful works.